Lanagramme/config/config_files/home/vimwiki/Hack/BSPWM.md

+# BSPWM

-# BSPWM configuration for navigating windows on a AZERTY keyboard
+## Configuration for navigating windows on a AZERTY keyboard

 ```
 # Switch to desktop 1